abhyaasa/app/README.md

 Some of the app features:

 - A wide range of question types, including multiple choice, multiple answer, true/false, short answer, matching, and transliteration.
-Question text may be plain unicode or html, including images.
+Question text may be plain unicode or html, including images, and may be accompanied by sound.

 - Question database entry in json or a compact custom format.
 The latter supports a number of options, including markdown text formatting, sequence questions (in which the answer is the next question), and tag ranges.